WordPress Content Checklist

 - Thumbnail image size (some themes create auto-thumbnails from post images)

 - Image descriptions (for alt tags and image titles / descriptions)

 - URLs (if linking link artwork to product pages, etc.)

-See this tutorial if you need to find free, high-quality images for your content:
+If you need to find free images or high-quality royalty-free stock images for your site, see this tutorial:

 If you need artwork creation services, you can try one of these online freelancing services: